eobermuhlner/jhuge/README.md

 			}
 		}
 ```

-## Caveats
+## New Features in Release 0.2

 ### Tradeoff Faster vs. Compact

-The builder option `faster()` to trade some Java heap consumption against improved performance is fully implemented in the List implementations:
+The builder option `faster()` to trade some Java heap consumption against improved performance is now fully implemented in all implementations:
 - HugeArrayList
-- ImmutableHugeArrayList

-The Set and Map implementations are functionally complete but currently only the `faster()` mode is implemented:
 - HugeHashSet
 - HugeHashMap
+- ImmutableHugeArrayList
 - ImmutableHugeHashSet
 - ImmutableHugeHashMap

-For these 4 classes the faster mode is the default and the compact mode is not yet implemented.
-The faster mode still uses a standard HashMap to store the infrastructure.
-With the next release this should be available.
+## Caveats

 ### Converters